 Disputes, appeals and complaints

-Internal dispute resolution procedures (IDR)
+Internal dispute resolution (IDR) procedures

 What should I do if a member has a complaint about their pension?

-PO Box 2017,
+PO Box 2017

-How do MyCSP deal with complaints?
+How does the Scheme Administrator (MyCSP) deal with complaints?

 What is the internal dispute resolution (IDR) process?